luxfi/docs/docs/tooling/cli-guides/create-a-validator-aws.md

 command.

 :::info
-Currently, only Fuji network and Devnets are supported.
+Currently, only Testnet network and Devnets are supported.
 :::

 :::warning